Toddlers shake, rattle, roll in Nelsonville

 At the recent session, participants got right into it with “let’s rock and rock and rock and clap and clap and clap” and then sang welcomes to each other, using each child’s name.
 The adults were asked for each child’s favorite activity, and the answers, which included “play with Play-Doh, chase the dog, crawl around, play with Legos and read,” became incorporated into song.

 Next up were the rhythm sticks, singing in harmony, and a song with a parade of Australian animals, wombat to platypus.
 Along the way there was dancing and a circle activity, followed by serene cool-down time and, finally, the singing of “Goodbye, So Long, Farewell My Friend” (until the next week, that is).Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.